JStoresund/notes-V25/krypto/_krypto.md

   - Compression function $h$
     - Takes 2 input strings $x_1, x_2$ and outputs string $y$ of length $n$ bits
   - ![alt text](image-11.png)
-  - If conpression function $h$ is collision-resistant, then hash function $H$ is collision resistant
+  - If compression function $h$ is collision-resistant, then hash function $H$ is collision resistant
   - Security weakness
     - Length-extension attack: once one collision is found, it is easy to find more
     - Second-preimage not as hard as it should be